abdullah-785/VehicleDetectoinApp/README.md

 # VehicleDetectoinApp
-Vehicle Detection APP in flutter (FYP Project)
+Vehicle Detection APP in flutter and firebase.